 La Oliva restaurante opened in 2003, although we can’t remember what is was before as it’s become such a staple of the Gran Canaria capital’s gastronomic scene.
 From one La Puntilla unit, it became two and now occupies three.
 There is indoor seating but we recommend you take your time on the terrace, with a book from the restaurant’s very own library if anything takes your fancy.

 This is a family firm with the proprietors of the restaurant being Lola, María José, and César Gómez.
-The latter looked after Mr and Mrs GCL during their meal.
+The latter looked after us during our meal.
 He revealed that his mother used to prepare dishes in the kitchen and that the emphasis remains very much on home-cooked cuisine.